 The surname Breninnger was first found in Westphalia, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

 Early History of the Breninnger family

-Another 85 words (6 lines of text) covering the years 168 and 1686 are included under the topic Early Breninnger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breninnger research.
+Another 43 words (3 lines of text) covering the years 168 and 1686 are included under the topic Early Breninnger History in all our PDF Extended History products and printed products wherever possible.

 Breninnger Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Breninnger include Brenninger, Brenning, Breninger, Breninnger, Brenningen, Brenningmaier, Brenninkmaier (Netherlands), Brenningmeyer and many more.

 Early Notables of the Breninnger family (pre 1700)